rpg-sage-creative/rpg-sage/README.md

 ## Dev Setup

+For transparency, and to ensure compatibility, the following versions are used:
-To ensure compatibility, use VSCode, Node 18.14.1, and Typescript 4.7.4 (other TS versions break it currently)!
+- The Dev Lab: use VSCode, NVM 0.39.7, Node 18.20.2, and Typescript 5.4.5
+- The Server: NVM 0.39.7, Node 18.15.0, and Typescript 5.1.6

 The tasks.json file's build task includes a dependency that creates an index.d.ts for pdf2json ... mind it!

 ## Installation